-The spouse or unmarried minor children (under the age of 21) of a J-1 exchange visitor may accompany the scholar to the United States or follow at a later date.
-If you would like your family members to join you at UNH, you must make a request to the OISS at least 60 days (or more, during the busy period from April to August) in advance of your dependents' anticipated arrival:
+The spouse or unmarried minor children (under the age of 21) of a J-1 Exchange Visitor may accompany the scholar to the U.S. or follow at a later date.
+If you would like your family members to join you at UNH, you must make a request to the OISS at least 60 days in advance of your dependents' anticipated arrival.

 For EACH family member:

 - date and place of birth (city and country)

 - relationship to you (spouse, son, daughter, etc.)